MicrosoftDocs/memdocs/sccm/sum/deploy-use/add-software-updates-to-an-update-group.md

 ms.assetid: a0767664-fd60-46a8-9da5-86cc431ce53c
 ---

-# Add software updates to an update group
+# Add software updates to an update group  *Applies to: System Center Configuration Manager (Current Branch)*
  Software update groups provide you with an effective method to organize software updates in your environment.
 You can manually add software updates to a software update group or automatically add software updates to a software update group by using an ADR.
 You can also deploy a software update group manually or deploy the group automatically by using an ADR.
 After you deploy a software update group, you can add new software updates to the group and Configuration Manager will automatically deploy them.
 Use the following procedures to add software updates to a new or existing software update group.

 #### To add software updates to a new software update group